Easy Classical Guitar - Sor: Study in A Minor in Guitar Tab and Standard Notation

 The secondary dominant, B7, in bar 31, leads to the true dominant, E, which again sets us up for a return to the tonic, A major.

 Fernando Sor (1778-1839) was a virtuoso guitarist and composer from Barcelona in Spain.
-He is one the most important names in the classical guitar repertoire and many of his works are popular among classical guitar students - especially his easy classical guitar pieces like 'Study in A minor'.
+He is one of the most important names in the classical guitar repertoire and many of his works are popular among classical guitar students.
 You can learn more about Fernando Sor on Wikipedia.

 More Easy Classical Guitar pieces